 Iranian Clothes Categories:

-Although most of clothes in Iran are typical in Europe, but you may find few pieces unfamiliar.
+Although most clothes in Iran are typical in Europe, you may find few pieces unfamiliar.
 You don’t have to change your dressing style a lot for traveling to Iran.
 For more information, check Iran Dress Code Page.

-It comes from French word, manteau, a thin loose fitting rob on top of other clothes.
-In Iran it’s considered as an Islamic Hijab for women.
-Female students put them on as school uniforms and in formal occasions and offices, Iranian women wear plain types of mantos.
+It comes from the French word, manteau, a thin loose-fitting rob on top of other clothes.
+In Iran, it’s considered an Islamic Hijab for women.
+Female students put them on as school uniforms.
+And on formal occasions and offices, Iranian women wear plain types of mantos.

 At times they have more modern designs.
 The same happens about mantos.
-Recently, it’s become very popular to tie them in different ways over head.
+Recently, it’s become very popular to tie them in different ways overhead.

 Apart from these pieces, other Iranian clothes are exactly like anywhere in the world.
-Sometimes they wear coat and skirt or pants in weddings and even on streets if the skirt is long enough to cover the legs to the feet.
+Sometimes they wear a coat and skirt or pants at weddings and even on the streets if the skirt is long enough to cover the legs to the feet.

 Iranian Men’s Fashion Trend: